csariyildiz/csariyildiz.github.io/_posts/technical/english-english/text-list/2023-09-16-remote-server-configuration-tools.md

 For example, to update an older ILO 5 to the "iLO 5 - 2.97 Sep 12 2023" version, we must first switch to 1.40.

-To upgrade to version 1.40 or later for iLO 5, you need to install the following update:
+To upgrade to version 1.40 or later for iLO 5, we need to install the following update:

 ```
 Online ROM Flash Component for Windows x64 - HPE Integrated Lights-Out 5